 From birth, babies learn what to do to get their needs met.
 They continue this natural tendency as they grow into adorable toddlers.
 Some children are relaxed and laid back and only cry when hungry or wet.
 Others are more temperamental and will scream and cry when they want to be held or if they are too hot.
-How do you deal with tantrums?
 The right approach can make all the difference in the world.

 Especially around two and three years of age, children begin learning how to do things themselves.
 They want to assert their newfound independence.
 This is a period many call the “terrible twos.”
 Many toddlers resort to throwing a tantrum—which can include lying on the ground, refusing to move, kicking and screaming, or refusing to do what is being asked of them—during this stage of their development.
 If in public, and sometimes at home, most parents will give in just to get their child to stop throwing the tantrum.
 However, giving in shows the child that they can always get their way by acting out.

-Here are some great tips to keep your sanity and deal with a tantrum from your strong-willed toddler:
+Here are some great tips to keep your sanity while dealing with a toddler who is throwing a tantrum :

 - Anticipate situations that cause tantrums or defiance and be prepared with a favorite toy, book, or snack.